Nitromersol

 Nitromersol (metaphen) is a mercury-containing organic compound that is primarily used as an antiseptic and disinfectant.
 It is a brown-yellow solid that has no odor or taste, does not irritate the skin or mucous membranes, and has no impact on rubber or metallic instruments, including surgical and dental tools.

+Toxicity and phase-out

 This compound is a confirmed animal carcinogen.
 It can emit toxic fumes of NO_{x} and mercury vapor when heated.
 In 1998, use of nitromersol (and other mercury-containing products) as OTC first-aid antiseptics and products for diaper rash and vaginal contraceptives was disallowed by the FDA.
 Nitromersol can cause hypersensitivity reactions.

-It is still in use as a preservative for vaccines and antitoxins.